cancerbioinformatics/NBT-Classifier/README.md

 - [feature visualisation](/notebooks/vis_features.ipynb)

-For this, within the nbtclassifier docker container, run the following:
+To access and run the notebooks, within the nbtclassifier docker container, execute the following:
 ```
 cd /app/NBT-Classifier